Remembering Leslie: Promotion and reception

-On March 3, 2023, Mike Tsang and Jasmine Yam held a busking session in Causeway Bay, performing live version of their cover songs.
-On April 1, 2023, Universal Music organized a live concert titled Reminiscing Leslie Live at the Hong Kong Convention and Exhibition Centre, showcasing a lineup of artists, including a majority of those featured on the album.
-The album peaked at number two on Hong Kong Record Merchants Association weekly "Best-selling albums" chart, remaining in the Top Ten for six weeks.
+On March 3, 2023, Mike Tsang and Jasmine Yam held a busking session in Causeway Bay, performing live versions of their cover songs.
+On April 1, 2023, Universal Music organized a live concert titled Reminiscing Leslie Live at the Hong Kong Convention and Exhibition Centre, featuring a lineup of artists, including most of those appearing on the album.
+The album peaked at number two on the Hong Kong Record Merchants Association's weekly "Best-selling albums" chart and remained in the top ten for six weeks.